argonne-lcf/alcf-nccl-tests/pytests/README.md

 This study is for investigating the issues

 Different columns correspond different environment setups.
 Different rows correspond to different process grids (nodes x ppn).
+1 means sucess, and 0 means failure.

 | Setup  |    (0)   |   (1)   |   (2)   |   (3)  |
 | ------ |  ------- | ------- | ------- | ------ |